What a Massage Function Actually Does

 Price: What to Budget For

-Massage recliners at Delux Deco start from around €2,450.
+Massage recliners at Delux Deco start from €2,450.
 The final price depends on the model, upholstery choice, motor configuration and optional features such as memory positions or integrated audio.

 A dual-motor model in full Italian leather with heat and a complete massage suite typically falls between €3,200 and €4,500.
 That is a meaningful investment relative to a standard recliner.
 It is also a chair that is built to last more than a decade of daily use, and one that you will actively use rather than simply sit in.